-The LEDs on the battery charge indicator (9) will flash during the charging process.
-Each solid illuminated LED represents approximately 20 % of the charging capacity.
-The flashing LED indicates the next 20 % currently charging.
+During the charging procedure, the LEDs for charge-control indicator A3 on the battery pack light up.
+Each continuously lit LED is equivalent to a charge capacity of approx. 20 %.
+The flashing LED indicates the charging of the next 20 %.
+Once the battery is fully charged, the LEDs extinguish immediately and the on-board computer is switched off.
+The charging procedure is terminated.
+The charging state can be displayed for 3 seconds by pressing the On/Off button A4.
+Disconnect the charger from the main power supply and the battery pack from the charger.

-Once the eBike battery is fully charged, the LEDs extinguish immediately and the on-board computer is switched off.
-The charging process is terminated.
-The state of charge can be displayed for three seconds by pressing the on/off button (10) on the eBike battery.
-Disconnect the charger from the mains and the battery from the charger.
+When disconnecting the battery pack from the charger, the battery pack is automatically switched off.

-When the battery is disconnected from the charger, the battery is automatically switched off.
+Note: If you have charged on the bike, carefully close the charge socket C6 with the cover C7 after the charging procedure so that no dirt or water can get in.

-Note: If you have charged the battery on the bike, carefully close the charging socket (6) with the cover (7) after charging, so that no dirt or water can get in.
-If the charger is not disconnected from the battery after charging, the charger will switch itself back on after a few hours, check the state of charge of the battery and begin the charging process again if necessary.
+If the charger is not disconnected from the battery after charging, after a few hours the charger will switch itself back on, check the charging state of the battery and begin the charging procedure again if necessary.